kyma-project/test-infra/docs/prow/prow-jobs.md

 ## Create jobs

 Jobs are generated from templates stored in the `templates` directory.
-For details on how to configure templates, see [this](./manage-component-jobs-with-templates.md) document.
+For details on how to configure templates, read [Manage component jobs with templates](./manage-component-jobs-with-templates.md).
 To generate jobs, run one of these commands in the root of the repository:

 ```bash
 go run development/tools/cmd/rendertemplates/main.go --data path/to/directory/with/data/files